SKrotkih/eMia-React-Native/README.md

 npm install

-Follow the next steps for building the iOS app.
+Follow the next steps for building iOS app.

 In the ios directory: